Approved: Council 7 April 1997 (Resolution 97/2/21)

 d) provide information on alternative options if the grievance remains unresolved

-e) provide a written report to the Director: Human Resources.
+e) provide a written report to the Executive Director: People, Talent and Culture.

 8.3 In attempting conciliation, the conciliator may act as a go-between or as a neutral intermediary in the presence of both the complainant and the respondent until an agreed resolution is reached.

 8.4 Throughout attempts at conciliation, neutrality and respect for both parties in line with natural justice will be demonstrated.